svidmar/ORCID-Scout/README.md

 - The tool respects a maximum of 3 requests per second to the Scopus API, however note the weekly quota.
 - The ORCID iDs retrieved from Scopus may not always be accurate.
 Manual verification is recommended.
+- ORCID best practice: Don’t write ORCID iDs directly to your system.
+Instead, nudge researchers to register and authenticate their ORCID via your system using the ORCID OAuth process to ensure accuracy, avoid misattribution, and gain permission to update their record.

 ## Author